 5 Ways to Save on Funeral Costs

 It’s not something anyone likes to think about, but at some point we will all be responsible for planning a funeral or memorial service for a loved one.
-Surprisingly, the average cost of a traditional funeral (which includes funeral home services, cemetery burial and headstone) in the U.S. ranges from 7- to ten-thousand dollars; an amount that can cause just about anyone to plunge into deep debt.
-But there are things you can do to lessen the financial burden of a funeral or memorial service.
+Surprisingly, the average cost of a traditional funeral (which includes funeral home services, cemetery burial and headstone) in the U.S. ranges from $7-10-thousand dollars; an amount that can cause just about anyone to plunge into deep debt.
+But there are things you can do to lessen the financial burden of funeral costs.

-Head Outside — There’s no rule that says a memorial service has to be held indoors.
+There’s no rule that says a memorial service must take place indoors.
 Many people find tremendous comfort in remembering their loved one surrounded by the beauty of nature.
 Head to a beautiful park, beach, or hilltop and conduct the memorial there.

 Have a Potluck Luncheon

 The costs associated with a restaurant lunch following the service will add up very quickly.
 Instead, ask those attending the service to bring a favorite dish and have a potluck.
 Most people will be more than happy to help.
 In fact, many will probably plan to bring food without you even having to ask.